kapilsharma/AngularQuickNotes/03-Components.md

 As you might notice, `app-root` tag have a special attribute `_nghost-c0` and all the elements within it, including `app-manual` and `all-cli`, have attribute `_ngcontent-c0`.
 Here, `c0` is the name angular provided to `app-root`.

-Similarly, `app-manual` and `app-cli` have attributes `_nghost-c1` and `nghost-c2` and all element within them (only 'p' tag) have attributes `_ngcontent-c1` and `_ngcontent-c2` respectively.
+Similarly, `app-manual` and `app-cli` have attributes `_nghost-c1` and `nghost-c2` respectively and all element within them (only 'p' tag) have attributes `_ngcontent-c1` and `_ngcontent-c2` respectively.
 Thus, angular provided them name as `c1` and `c2`.

 This way, angular may identify different components.
 In the same image, 'p' tag under `app-manual` is selected and its styles are loaded on right hand side.
 Please note, angular have not generated generic style for `p` tag but for `p[_ngcontent-c1]` tag.
-In this way, angular makes sure the style we defined for an individual components, affets only that component.
+In this way, angular makes sure the style we defined for an individual components, affects only that component.
 We will later learn how to define generic style that may be applied to all elements, regardless of component.

 ## Data Binding